- Familiarize with International Human Rights Documents

 - Find out where you fit in

 During your studies you will get to know a diverse group of people with various backgrounds, motives and goals.
 Some of them may become diplomats at the OSCE, others will work at the EU or the UN, and others will join a local, regional or global NGO to advance human rights.
 While all these institutions have a committment towards human rights, the way how they work can differ significantly.
 Don’t try to fit in.
 Rather find out where you fit.
-If you follow your own passion, style and committments, chances are much higher that you land a job that really suits you, where you can drive effective change in a way that you want.
+If you follow your own passion, style and committments, chances are much higher that you land a job that really suits you, where you can drive effective change for human rights.